 So what's the alternative?

-We chose bamboo because of its extra special properties.
+We chose bamboo for our nappies and wipes because of its extra special properties.
 In addition to being organically grown and breathable, bamboo is temperature regulating and naturally antibacterial.
 This helps to reduce nappy rash even further.

 We truly believe bamboo is best - Best for Baby and Best for Mama Earth.